-A type K copper service line of appropriate diameter shall be run to the property line.
+A service stub shall be: type K copper or blue polyethylene AWWA 901 PE4710, ASTM D2737, CTS SDR9 PC250 (NSF 61) service line of appropriate diameter shall be run to the property line.
 At this point a double O-ring, full-port, Teflon-coated, ball valve curb stop shall be installed.
-The curb stop shall be flared to female iron pipe thread type.
-This female iron pipe opening shall be fitted with a temporary plastic plug, or covered with duct tape.
+The curb stop shall be fitted with a temporary plastic cap, plug, or covered with duct tape.
 Contractor shall place a two-by-four or four-by-four extending vertically from the end of the service line in the trench to a point at least two feet above finished grade to facilitate future location.
 This marker shall be painted blue to indicate "water".
+Locate wire on stubs need to be extended up and fixed or stapled to the stub marker post.